Darnytskyi District

-Darnytskyi District (Note: Дарницький район) is an urban district of the Ukrainian capital Kyiv.
+Darnytskyi District (Note: Дарницький район) is an urban district of Kyiv, the capital of Ukraine.
+It is located in the south-eastern part of the city on the Left Bank (Note: Informally, Kyiv is subdivided into the Right Bank (Правий Берег) and the Left bank (Лівий Берег) on the west and east bank of the Dnieper river respectively.) of the Dnieper River and is the third largest district, with the total area of 134 km².
+The estimated population of the district is 347,512 inhabitants.

-It is the southeastern district of Kyiv, located on the left bank of the Dnipro river.
-It borders the Holosiivskyi District of the city to its west, across the river, Dniprovskyi District of city to its north, across the railway, and the Brovary Raion of the Kyiv Oblast to its east and Boryspil Raion of Kyiv Oblast to its east and south.
-The population of the city raion is estimated around 348,000 inhabitants.
+The area was included into the city limits in 1927.
+In 1935, it was detached into a separate district.
+The district has assumed its current borders in 2001, merging with Kharkivskyi District as part of the administrative reform in Kyiv.
+Darnytskyi District borders Holosiivskyi District to its west, across the river, Dniprovskyi District to its north, across the railway, Brovary Raion and Boryspil Raion of Kyiv Oblast to its east and south.

 Historical background

 Although the exact date of establishment of the area is not known, there is evidence that during the 4th and 3rd centuries BC, a Neolithic settlement existed near lake Sviatyshche (Святище).
 During the 9th century, Darnytsia was an important centre of the Kyivan Rus', where ambassadors and delegations from other powers were housed while waiting to meet the kniaz and offer gifts.
 This gave the area its name Darnytsia (derived from Slavic/Ukrainian dar, meaning gift).

 While throughout the 19th century the area was progressively becoming more densely populated, the dwellers were technically residing outside of Kyiv in village-like (but non-village by status) settlements called slobidkas or slobodkas.
 Certain parts of Darnytsia still bear the names of the slobidkas they displaced, notably Mykilska Sloboda (St. Nicholas settlement).

 Until the late 19th century, the name Darnytsia was commonly applied to the plain on the left bank of Dnipro river across from the Kyiv city center.
 Up to the Bolshevik Revolution in 1917, the area was legally part of the Chernihiv Governorate (Chernihiv), despite being adjacent to Kyiv, also a center of its Guberniya, with the Dnipro river being the official division line.
 The village of Nova-Darnytsia and the rest of the area of the today's raion were incorporated into the city of Kyiv in 1927.
 In 1935 Darnytsia became a separate raion of the city.
 With establishment of the Kyiv city Darnytsia Raion, villages Pozniaky and Osokorky were merged and liquidated as separate populated localities.

 The urbanized area started industrializing between World War I and World War II, after becoming a part of Kyiv.
 Following World War II, the area underwent a major reconstruction and modernization and became heavily industrialized, with the installation of chemical, textile, pharmaceutical, and food processing industries.
 Major infrastructure projects, including heat-and-power co-generation units, railroad stations, highways, and Metro lines were accomplished.
 Several research institutes found their new home here, including three major chemical institutes of the National Academy of Sciences of Ukraine.